-ValBal, short for "Valve-Ballast,” utilizes a gas venting valve and a ballast dispenser to stabilize altitude.
-It can fly autonomously at any chosen altitude up to 80,000 ft, and offers a low cost option for long duration high altitude research.
-Most recently, ValBal broke the world record for flight duration by a latex balloon, at 88 hrs 40 min, and nearly made it across the Atlantic Ocean in the process.
+ValBal, short for "Valve-Ballast,” combines a gas venting valve and a motorized ballast dispenser in 3D-printed mechanics to stabilize altitude.
+With advanced flight control algorithms based on accumulated wind data, ValBal can fly autonomously at any chosen altitude up to 80,000 ft, offering an inexpensive option for long duration high altitude research.
+Most recently, ValBal broke the world record for longest flight period by a latex balloon at 121 hrs 32 min, with capabilities to hover over a specified region or travel cross country on swift winds.

 To facilitate the development of scientific research payloads, the Balloons team is developing a standardized modular payload system.
 The avionics component, known as HABEES (High Altitude Balloon Electrical Engineering Systems), provides for general system functioning while supporting additional circuit boards.
-The mechanical payload is designed to support a wide variety of payload types, including external sensors and cameras.
+The mechanical assembly is designed to support a wide range of payload types, including external sensors and professional cameras.

-To track and control payloads like ValBal, we use a website called habmc.stanfordssi.org, created by a member of the balloons team.
-It parses and displays incoming data from our satellite communication module onboard the payload and allows us to easily send commands.
+To track and direct payloads like ValBal, we use a website called HABMC (High Altitude Balloons Mission Control), created by a member of the balloons team.
+By efficiently parsing and displaying incoming data from our satellite communication module onboard the payload, HABMC enables us to remotely send commands.
 It also features balloon path prediction based on current wind and weather patterns at various altitudes.

 The SSI Balloons team hosts workshops and onboarding projects that allow new members to gain valuable hands-on experience with mechanical engineering, electrical engineering, computer science, materials research, and more.
 If you’re a research group, company, or simply curious to learn more and even fly an idea on our balloon, reach out to our Team Leads today!